ECCC-ASTD-MRD/MIDAS-src/tools/midas_scripts/README.md

      `midas.prepare_workdir`.
 The job must use the MPI topology that as been used to prepare the observations.

+There is another script `midas.unsplitobs` that can be used to recombine the observations in their original order before they have been splitted with `midas.splitobs.Abs`.

-Both programs supports the option `-h` to have a description of the available options.
+All scripts supports the option `-h` to have a description of the available options.